Tillaea hamiltonii Kirk nom. nud.

 Endemic to New Zealand.
-In the North Island only known from the N.W.
-Ruahine corner.
-In the South Island localised but widespread, with its main centre of distribution Otago, western Southland, Fiordland and Stewart Island.
+In the North Island only known from the NW corner of the Ruahine Ranges.
+In the South Island localised but widespread, with its main centre of distribution in Otago, western Southland, Fiordland, and Stewart Island.

 A species of open, compact turf communities such as those developed along lake and tarn margins, flushes and seepages.
 Occasionally found in suitably open sites within forest.

 Creeping perennial herb rooting at nodes forming diffuse to dense turf-like patches.
 Stems fleshy, distinctly angled, square in cross-section, dark striped.
 Leaves opposite, 2 x 2 mm, broadly ovate to obovate-oblong, bright green or mottled with red, fleshy, sparsely covered with indistinct circular oil glands, glabrescent (leaf margins often faintly ciliolate), shortly petiolate to sessile, bases decurrent with stem.
 Flowers soliatry, off-white to greenish-white.
 Calyx-lobes minute, ovate-triangular, corolla lobes 4, obovate-oblong, pubescent.
 Stamens and styles 4.
 Fruit of 4 brown setulose nutlets.
 These broadly elliptic or obovate, (1-)1.1-1.4(-1.5) mm.